-If you’ve been treated unfairly by a trader or a service provider, like a shop, bank or energy provider, and it’s because of who you are, you may have been discriminated against.
+If you’ve been treated unfairly by a trader or a service provider, like a shop, bank or energy provider, you might have been discriminated against.

-It’s only unlawful discrimination if a trader or service provider treats you unfairly because of:
+It’s only discrimination if a trader or service provider treats you unfairly because of:

 - gender reassignment